This huge flying boat had a wingspan of 126 feet and was crewed by five US Navy aviators and one US Coast Guardsman

 The trans-Atlantic flight began at Long Island, NY, but not before the NC-2 broke loose from her moorings in a storm and smashed into a pier.
 Since there were no sophisticated navigational aids in 1919, the three remaining flying boats were guided by 68 U.S. Navy warships stationed strategically across the Atlantic.
 They were brightly illuminated at night and used smoke trails by day to keep the aircraft on course and were always ready to rescue the aviators in case of emergency.
 The flight was plagued by unpredictable weather and mechanical failures which downed one of the flying boats in the ocean for two days.
 Repairs were made in rolling waves as high as 30 feet.
 The crews endured unbelievable hardships and as one crew member put it: “With the help of God and in spite of the devil, we’re going to do this little thing.”

 Just 200 miles from safe harbor at the western islands of the Azores, the NC-1 and NC-3, flying together, ran into trouble.
-Due to very heavy fog, both crews decided to land but because of the near-zero visibility, they didn’t see the 30 foot waves.
+Due to very heavy fog, both crews decided to land but because of the near-zero visibility, they didn’t see the 30 foot waves until the last minute.
 With great skill and some luck, they put down but were battered by the heavy seas.
 Both crews saw and heard the damage done to their aircraft by the relentless, towering waves.
 They lost sight of each other and were on their own.

 The NC-1 crew kept one engine running for steerage and threw out sea anchors to keep from being swamped but the anchor ropes snapped like threads.
 Each rolling wave dumped more seawater on board but the bilge pumps couldn’t keep up.
 They barely survived the night.
 The morning was free from fog but brought no reprieve from the constant wind and waves.
 The situation looked hopeless when the crew was startled by a ship’s horn directly behind them – a freighter.
 The Greek ship, Ionia, rescued the NC-1 crew and tried towing the craft to safe harbor but the tow rope broke.
 Since it was a danger to ship traffic, the commander of the NC-1 ordered that it be rammed by the freighter.
 It sank in deep water.